MicrosoftDocs/azure-docs/articles/azure-monitor/visualize/workbooks-view-designer-conversions.md

 # Convert a View Designer workspace to a workbook

-To convert the View Designer workbook, copy and paste the following code into the Advanced editor, using the </> symbol in the toolbar.
+To convert the View Designer workbook, copy and paste the following JSON into the Advanced editor, using the </> symbol in the toolbar.

 ## Vertical workspace